AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

     * Origin servers - number of calls, error rates, CPU loads, payload traffic
   * Author Performance
     * Check number of users, requests and load
-* Access App and Space specific performance reports
+* Access App and space specific performance reports
   * Once the server is up, check whether the general metrics are green/orange/red, then identify specific app issues
   * Open same reports above filtered to app or space (for example Photoshop desktop, paywall)
   * Use Splunk log APIs to access service and application performance